LeistDev/Meowdoku-macros/README.md

 * **Region grouping.** All cell colors are sampled in one batch and clustered into color regions using CIE76 delta E.
 * **Solving.** A backtracking solver places one cat per row, respecting column uniqueness, region uniqueness, and the non adjacency rule (no cats touching horizontally, vertically or diagonally).
 * **Placing.** Each target cell receives two taps: the first draws a cross, the second turns it into a cat.
-* **Post level Handling.** If the board is lost, the retry button is pressed.
+* **Post level handling.** If the board is lost, the retry button is pressed.
 On victory, the macro waits exactly 8 seconds after the last cat tap and closes the leaderboard, then waits for the next level button and proceeds.

 ## Configuration